 This is an attractive option for foreign investors, such as immigrants wishing to mainly concentrate on gaining permanent residency and not wanting the burden of involved in everyday decision-making processes.
 In this manner, the Regional Center helps protect the investor by controlling the financial liability of each individual involved, limiting his or her liability to the amount originally invested.

 EB-5 Regional Centers applications are given priority over traditional EB-5 requests, because they can live and work anywhere in the United States, regardless of where the Regional Center is located.
-An investor’s spouse and dependent children may also live permanently in the country, work and go to school, unrestricted.
+An investor’s spouse and dependent children may also live permanently in the country, work, and go to school, unrestricted.

 The EB-5 Investor Green Card application is usually an uncomplicated process, though the assistance of an immigration attorney is necessary.
 The origin of investment funds must be verified by providing the last five years of income tax returns and a completed I-526 application form.
-Investors are required to show, through official bank records, business invoices and receipts or other acceptable credentials, that capital to be invested is being transferred from the original investor to an EB-5 project.
+Investors are required to show, through official bank records, business invoices, and receipts or other acceptable credentials, that capital to be invested is being transferred from the original investor to an EB-5 project.
 The investor may use his or her own private funds, money secured through a loan, or money acquired as a gift.

-Within two years of the conditional Green Card being issued, investors will be asked to certify that an investment has taken place and that the full-time job creation requirements have been reached.
+Within two years of the conditional Green Card being issued, investors will be asked to certify that investment has taken place and that the full-time job creation requirements have been reached.
 At that time, the investor may apply for removal of the conditional restriction on his or her Green Card status with the USCIS.

 Upon removal, an unconditional Green Card will be issued, granting permanent resident status in the United States.
-At such point, investors may sell, or dissolve, the original investment, as long as Regional Center regulations and terms are followed.
+At such point, investors may sell or dissolve, the original investment, as long as Regional Center regulations and terms are followed.
 After fulfillment of U.S residency requirements, permanent Green Card holders may expect to gain U.S. Citizenship, usually after about two and a half years.

 EB-5 Regional Center programs can truly mean success for the investor who seeks a fast track to Green Card acceptance and permanent residency without the constraints of managing full-time, hands-on investments.
 All of this, while living anywhere in the country and keeping the family together, make the program a very good option for many investors.

-EB-5 Regional Centers are required to do an extensive amount of paperwork, supply vast quantities of documentation and wade through – and satisfy – a large number of government rules and regulations, just to get through the application approval process.
+EB-5 Regional Centers are required to do an extensive amount of paperwork, supply vast quantities of documentation, and wade through – and satisfy – a large number of government rules and Eb 5 regulations, just to get through the application approval process.
 Once that’s accomplished, the actual work of getting a business off the ground begins right away.
 And the documentation process doesn’t stop there – Regional Centers are also required to complete a form at the end of every fiscal year.
-According to the USCIS website, “Form I-924A, Supplement to Form I-924 … is used to demonstrate a regional center’s continued eligibility for the regional center designation and must be filed with USCIS on an annual basis for each fiscal year … within 90 days after the end of the fiscal year.”
+According to the USCIS website, “Form I 924A, Supplement to Form I-924 … is used to demonstrate a regional center’s continued eligibility for the regional center designation and must be filed with USCIS on an annual basis for each fiscal year … within 90 days after the end of the fiscal year.”

-And job creation, revenues, financial distribution information and information about the investor and his or her family must be ready for USCIS review upon request.
+And job creation, revenues, financial distribution information, and information about the investor and his or her family must be ready for USCIS review upon request.
 If they are unable to show current employment reports and offer offer-to-date, verifiable information on the location of foreign investors and their status, Regional Centers can lose their designation.
-This information must be available on demand, as USCIS may visit at its discretion.
+This information must be available on-demand, as USCIS may visit at its discretion.

 It’s enough to leave any experienced business owner reeling.
 For someone newer to entrepreneurship in the U.S., it can be almost paralyzing.
 It’s in these moments that good planning becomes absolutely vital.
 A smoothly running company not only allows for easier record-keeping and information at your fingertips.
 It also makes it easier to find time and resources to manage the meticulous record-keeping necessary to stay compliant and meet or exceed USCIS reporting expectations.